ezstoritve/m365-mail/README.md

 # Laravel M365 Mail Package

-This package provides a simple access to Microsoft M365 mail functions.
+This package provides seamless access to Microsoft M365 mail functions, allowing you to integrate email handling within your Laravel application effortlessly.
+It supports sending and reading emails using the Microsoft Graph API, making it easy to work with M365 mailboxes directly from your code.
+With this package, you can leverage features like sending, fetching emails and downloading attachments, all while securely managing authentication through your Microsoft Azure App credentials.

 ## Installation